thenathanmcc/ArifBot/README.md

 # ArifBot

-Arif won't be with us in the server, so here is ArifBot.
+Arif won't be with me in the server, so here is ArifBot.